Directed By: John Schlesinger

 Trivia: Shirley MacLaine was originally cast as Diana, but dropped out

-Truth be told, not many actresses could take a character as morally bankrupt as Diana and make her seem fascinating, but Christie does just that in John Schlesinger’s award-winning, though ultimately flawed motion picture.
+Truth be told, not many actresses could take a character as morally bankrupt as Diana and make her fascinating, but Christie does just that in this John Schlesinger-directed award-winning, though ultimately flawed, motion picture.

-Darling follows Diana’s meteoric rise to the top of the fashion industry in 1960’s London, beginning with her days as a young housewife (married to her childhood sweetheart, Tony, played by Trevor Bower) through to the time she met and fell in love with writer / television personality Robert Gold (Dirk Bogarde), who eventually abandoned his wife and two kids to be with Diana (she, in turn, left Tony and moved in with Robert).
+Darling follows Diana’s meteoric rise to the peak of the fashion industry in 1960’s London, beginning with her days as a young housewife (married to her childhood sweetheart, Tony, played by Trevor Bower) through to the time she met and fell in love with writer / television personality Robert Gold (Dirk Bogarde).
+Gold would abandon his wife and two kids to be with Diana, and she, in turn, left Tony to move in with Robert.

 Still, even with Christie’s tour-de-force performance, the excellent supporting work turned in by both Bogarde and Harvey, and the film’s progressive attitude towards such previously taboo subjects as abortion, promiscuity, and homosexuality (some of the movie’s best sequences involve Diana’s holiday in Capri, which she spends in the company of gay photographer Malcolm, portrayed by Roland Currem), Darling is a tough movie to recommend.
 It’s played far too straight to be a satire (which makes it all the more depressing), and the period it recreates (the swinging ‘60s) may be a bit too archaic for modern audiences.